 - You want to know what steps are next and you want some idea of when the whole thing can be done.

-- And finally, you want someone who will not only solve your current problems, but who will suggest ways to stay out of trouble down the road.
+- And finally, you want someone who will solve your current problems, and will suggest ways to stay out of trouble down the road.

 I have also been an Adjunct Professor of Law at Lincoln University the Law School since 2001.